 - Spartanburg High School is proud of its record of National Merit Semifinalists.
 This is the highest academic honor available to secondary students and Spartanburg High School consistently leads the state in the number of students so honored.

-Spartanburg HIgh School is consistently recognized by US NEWS and WORLD REPORT as one of the top high schools in the nation.
+Spartanburg HIgh School is consistently recognized by US NEWS & WORLD REPORT as one of the top high schools in the nation.

 Putting Technology to Work for Students

 In 2013, District 7 forged a bold path to eliminate the digital divide among students and implemented a dynamic 1:1 technology program that put mobile devices in the hands of every student in the District in grades 2-12.
 Cited by The League of Innovative Schools, Apple, Inc., and Future Ready Schools for its best practice efforts, the District’s commitment to blended and digital learning continues to advance student outcomes.

 Accolades and Honors

 - In 1973, District 7 was one of three school districts in the state awarded a grant by the Department of Education to develop a pilot program for gifted and talented students.
 Today, the District’s Odyssey program is lauded as one of the finest in the state and is a model program for districts across the nation.

 - District 7 was among the first in the state to receive closed circuit instructional television from South Carolina Educational Television (SCETV).
 The District continues to partner with SCETV to access a wide range of programming for teachers and students.

 - District 7 has long enjoyed regional acclaim for its commitment to music education.
 In 1953, D7 organized the first comprehensive orchestra program of its kind in South Carolina – affording children in grades 5-12 the opportunity to play and perform in a school orchestra.
 Today, the Spartanburg High School Orchestra and the Spartanburg High School Band are consistently honored with regional, state and national awards.